-COBRA continuation coverage is a continuation of Plan coverage when it would otherwise end because of a life event known as a "qualifying event."
+COBRA continuation coverage is a continuation of Plan coverage when it would otherwise end because of a life event.
+This is also called a "qualifying event."
 Specific qualifying events are listed later in this notice.
 After a qualifying event, COBRA continuation coverage must be offered to each person who is a "qualified beneficiary."
-You, your spouse and your dependent children could become qualified beneficiaries if coverage under the Plan is lost because of the qualifying event.
-Under the Plan, qualified beneficiaries who elect COBRA continuation coverage may be required to pay for COBRA continuation coverage.
+You, your spouse, and your dependent children could become qualified beneficiaries if coverage under the Plan is lost because of the qualifying event.
+Under the Plan, qualified beneficiaries who elect COBRA continuation coverage for COBRA continuation coverage.